Remi-deronzier/airbnb-app/README.md

 ## Overview
 This project is a replica of [Airbnb app](https://apps.apple.com/us/app/airbnb/id401626263), when the project was made (2021).
-3 screens are availables : Home, Around Me and My profile.
+6 screens are availables : Login, Signup, Home, Around me, Room and My profile.
 No frameworks UI like Bootstrap or Material UI are used.

 Backend project is here: 👉 [Backend](https://github.com/Remi-deronzier/airbnb-api)